-Finally October is upon us and now that summer is officially over the temperature has started to decrease slowly and we also witness the beginning of the rainy period in Malta, making it ideal for country side walks.
-The sea however is still warm in this time of the year, at around 25ºC, this makes it suitable for sea lovers to still enjoy a day by the sea side.
+Finally, October is upon us and now that summer is officially over the temperature has started to decrease slowly and we also witness the beginning of the rainy period in Malta, making it ideal for countryside walks.
+The sea however is still warm at this time of the year, at around 25ºC, this makes it suitable for sea lovers to still enjoy a day by the seaside.

 Birgu is one of the three historical cities located just opposite Valletta.
-During the 2nd weekend of October, Birgu is transformed into a candle light wonderland.
-As night falls, all of the street lights are turned off and the whole town is completely light up by candles.
-This really gives stunning effects as if you are travelling back in time as the narrow streets and old houses create the perfect ambiance.
+During the 2nd weekend of October, Birgu is transformed into a candlelight wonderland.
+As night falls, all of the street lights are turned off and the whole town is completely lit up by candles.
+This really gives stunning effects as if you are traveling back in time as the narrow streets and old houses create the perfect ambiance.
 The whole community comes alive as Churches and museums are open for the public including food stalls and live bands.
-Truely a night not to be missed if given the opportunity to visit.
+Truly a night not to be missed if given the opportunity to visit.

 Mdina Grand Prix, 9th to the 12th October 2014

-Click on the link below to find out what’s going on.
+Click on the link to find out what’s going on.

 Rolex Middle Sea Race, October 13th to October 25th, 2014